velvetkevorkian/website-2021/posts/blog/processing-and-the-guardian-api.md

 [![tony+blair](https://farm6.static.flickr.com/5042/5251514322_ebdf46ea94_z.jpg){:
 width="640" height="640"}][6]

-Not a lot of information we can glean from that, I think you\'ll agree, other than there are significantly more articles mentioning Blair (unsurprising as he was PM for much longer than the other two, so far at least), but I think there\'s some potential for some interesting stuff.
+Not a lot of information we can glean from that, I think you'll agree, other than there are significantly more articles mentioning Blair (unsurprising as he was PM for much longer than the other two, so far at least), but I think there's some potential for some interesting stuff.
-It\'s also worthwhile to note that Processing\'s functionality has improved since Jer wrote his article, which I think makes it easier to get started with XML without having to dig into external libraries or obscure Java coding.
+It's also worthwhile to note that Processing's functionality has improved since Jer wrote his article, which I think makes it easier to get started with XML without having to dig into external libraries or obscure Java coding.